BDC Hamburger Icon

 9. Personalize your emails whenever possible.

 Email personalization is a powerful tool that can increase recipient engagement, boost sales and help your customers realize how important they are to you.
-Personalization tactics can include using the subscriber’s name, referencing previous purchases, discussing products they’ve shown interest in previously and much more.
+Personalization tactics can include using the subscriber’s name, mentioning previous purchases, discussing products they’ve shown interest in previously and much more.

-10. Know when to “reply all” ― and when not to.
+10. Know when to ‘reply all’ ― and when not to.

 FYIDid you know